 - Maximum Slope for mowing 1:4, (1:8 preferred)

 - Slopes with mass planting preferably 1:4 to 1:3.
 Must be maintained and shouldn't interrupt pedestrian desired travel lines

-Ramping: All pedestrian ramps across the campus are to comply with the access requirements as set out in the Building Regulations (BCA) and AS 1428 suite of standards.
+All pedestrian ramps across the campus are to comply with the access requirements as set out in the Building Code of Australia building regulations and Australian Standard (AS) AS 1428 Design for access and mobility - General requirements for access - New building work suite of standards.

 Vehicular & Site Access

 As part of the Campus Master Plan a number of vehicle and pedestrian access pathway maps have been developed to direct the forward planning of facilities on the campus.
 Any new facilities and buildings are to take into consideration and support these access pathways.